-Ken Lockard is chairman of Lockard Companies, a diversified US based company focused on the delivery of Medical office and Seniors Housing facilities.
+Ken Lockard is Chairman of Lockard Companies, a diversified US based company focused on the delivery of Medical Office and Senior Housing facilities.
 He believes healthcare is our nation’s most challenging issue.
 Ken serves on many boards.

 Chief Executive Officer

 David Adams is a successful entrepreneur, business operator, and founder of several successful technology-driven companies in the data integration, supply chain, and healthcare industries.
 Some of these companies include InteliTap, TrenStar, McKesson Medical, Pepsi-Cola, Viewlocity, and i2 Technologies.
 Prior to joining the civilian workforce, he served as a Naval Aviator for 12 years.